DougTrajano/mlflow-server/README.md

 This will create the following resources:

-- An [S3 bucket](https://aws.amazon.com/s3/) used to store MLflow artifacts.
+- An [S3 bucket](https://aws.amazon.com/s3/) is used to store MLflow artifacts.
-- An [IAM role and policy](https://aws.amazon.com/iam/) that allow MLflow to access the S3 bucket.
+- An [IAM role and [policy](https://aws.amazon.com/iam/) that allows MLflow to access the S3 bucket.
-- An [Aurora RDS Serverless](https://aws.amazon.com/rds/aurora/serverless/) database (PostgreSQL) used to store MLflow data.
+- An [Aurora RDS Serverless](https://aws.amazon.com/rds/aurora/serverless/) database (PostgreSQL) is used to store MLflow data.
 - An [App Runner](https://aws.amazon.com/apprunner/) that will run the MLflow Tracking Server.
 - (Optional) A set of network resources such as [VPC](https://aws.amazon.com/vpc/), [Subnet](https://aws.amazon.com/ec2/subnets/), and [Security group](https://aws.amazon.com/ec2/security-groups/).